 The process of splitting an image into multiple simpler parts.
 For example, software attempting to read text in an image would try to segment it into individual letters and analyse those.

 Start with an empty list, and insert each item in the correct place; this is a relatively slow method, usually between selection sort and quicksort in terms of speed.

-Intelligent systems an area of computer science that investigates ways to simulate or approximate human intelligence on computers; often referred to as artificial intelligence (AI).
+An area of computer science that investigates ways to simulate or approximate human intelligence on computers; often referred to as artificial intelligence (AI).

 The part of a computer, software, or electronic device that a human interacts with, whether this is by sight, hearing, or touch.